/

 • Step 2: Product Added

-Here, users should count as converted through the funnel only if they triggered the event on the same product.
+Here, users should count as having converted through the funnel only if they triggered the event on the same product.
 To ensure this, instrument the event property Product ID and require the funnel to hold this value constant.
 Every event in the funnel must have that property for the holding constant feature to work.

 • Step 1: Product Details Viewed